birsanv/samples/virt/README.md

 # User Defined ConfigMaps

-The user persona creating these configuration maps is the hub admin, the person who installs the policies on the hub.
+The user persona creating these configuration maps is the hub admin, the one who places the policies on a managed cluster.
 This is different than the user who decides on what vms to backup or restore.
 This user assumes the configuration is already setup and he just appends the
 `cluster.open-cluster-management.io/backup-vm: <schedule_name>` to the VM he wants to backup or, in the case of a restore operation, updates the `restore_hub_config_name` property with the restore information: backup name, name of the restore, vms to restore from the specified backup.

+## acm-virt-config

 ```yaml
 apiVersion: v1